Also Known As

 Description

 Dried-out brittle hooves that are inflexible can be very painful, create lameness, and keep a horse from exercising and working properly.
 The dryness creates a tendency to split and fracture, especially at the points where the shoe is attached by nails.
 As a consequence, shoes are easily cast, leading to splits in the direction of the horn fibers.
-These run dangerously near the sensitive structures giving rise in many cases to lameness.
-Even when pronounced lameness is absent, the action becomes short and the utmost care is required in the shoeing to keep the animal in good shape for work and exercise.

 Brittle hooves become more serious if they split or deeper cracks develop.
-These cracks affect not just the hoof wall, but also the frog, and the hoof may become dry and hard as well, and contract along with the heel.
+These cracks affect not just the hoof wall, but also the frog and the hoof may become dry and hard as well, and contract along with the heel.
 When shoes are left on a horse too long, the shoes may become loose and pull off large chunks of the hoof when the shoes do come off.

-When the shoes are pulled and the hooves are left unshod, the hooves generally break around the edges, especially when weakened by nail holes.
+When the shoes are pulled and the hooves are left unshod, the hooves may break around the edges, especially when weakened by nail holes.
 It is important that an unshod horse's hooves be trimmed regularly and properly.
 The edges of the hoof should be squared off and rounded as well.

 Symptoms